-Veeva OpenData fields can be enabled to load local or third party master data.
-A field can be Veeva mastered in some countries, mastered by a third party source in other countries, or be customer-owned in the remaining countries.
-If the Enable Multi Master Support option is enabled in your Network instance, a field can be mastered by more than one master A customer instance can subscribe to more than one master for a specific country (for example, Veeva OpenData and a third party master), which allows routing of DCRs to the appropriate master data stewards. in a country.
+Veeva OpenData fields can be enabled to load local or third party managed data.
+A field can be managed by Veeva in some countries, managed by a third party source in other countries, or be customer-managed in the remaining countries.
+If the Enable Multi Master Support option is enabled in your Network instance, a field can be managed by more than one master A customer instance can subscribe to more than one master for a specific country (for example, Veeva OpenData and a third party master), which allows routing of DCRs to the appropriate master data stewards. in a country.

-Third party mastered fields are determined by third party systems listed on the System page.
-When a field is mastered by a third party system for a country, the country is identified in the Managed by Customer section on the Edit Field page.
+Third party managed fields are determined by third party systems listed on the System page.
+When a field is managed by a third party system for a country, the country is identified in the Managed by Customer section on the Edit Field page.

 If a field is managed by multiple masters for a country, the country is listed in both sections.
 For example, if the

-first_name__v field is mastered by both Veeva OpenData and a third party system for Andorra, Andorra is listed in the Managed by a Master Data Source and Managed by Customer section.
+first_name__v field is managed by both Veeva OpenData and a third party system for Andorra, Andorra is listed in the Managed by a Master Data Source and Managed by Customer section.